wmde/PsrLogTestDoubles/README.md

 ## Motivation

 In PHP world, most people create Test Doubles via PHPUnits mocking framework (`$this->createMock`).
-(Please beware that a [PHPUnit mock really is a Test Double](better-mocks) and not necessarily a mock.)
+(Please beware that a [PHPUnit mock really is a Test Double][better-mocks] and not necessarily a mock.)
 While this framework is often helpful, using it instead of creating your own Test Doubles comes with some cost: